-- 2. Secure the child restraint anchor attachments to the LATCH lower anchors. - 3.
-The back of the child restraint should be secured against the vehicle seat back..
+- 2. Secure the child restraint anchor attachments to the LATCH lower anchors.
+Check to make sure the LATCH attachment is properly attached to the lower anchors. - 3.
+The back of the child restraint should be secured against the vehicle seatback.